 You claim the R&D tax incentive through the company’s tax return.
 To achieve this, you list the R&D expenses in the R&D Tax Incentive Schedule and then claim a refundable tax offset of 43.5% of these expenses in the tax offset section.
 However, the listed R&D expenses will then be added to the taxable income, reducing the actual economic benefit from 43.5% to around 13%.

 Let’s say your client incurred R&D expenses of $1m and had a taxable income of $1m.
-If they don’t claim an R&D Tax Incentive, they pay tax of $300,000 for that year.
-Ignoring any change in corporate tax rates for SMEs of course.
+If they don’t claim an R&D Tax Incentive, they pay tax of $300,000 for that year assuming a tax rate of 30%.